Shane Morasco: Storylines

 In February 2011, Shane starts being bullied by Jack Manning (Andrew Trischitta) in high school; Jack and his friends steal money from the school and frame Shane, write nasty things on his Myface page, take his inhaler when he is having an asthma attack, and upload a video of Shane naked on the Internet.
 The abuse drives Shane to consider suicide by jumping off the roof of the school.
-Rex and Gigi arrived in time to talk him down, and, not knowing what else to do, take him to the hospital to have him psychologically tested.
+Rex and Gigi arrive in time to talk him down, and, not knowing what else to do, take him to the hospital to have him psychologically tested.
 Rex, Gigi, and Shane later have a family therapy session with Dr. Buhari to help Shane cope with being bullied at school.
 Rex and Gigi also plan to get married.
 On June 6, Shane finally stands up to Jack and intentionally drops a barbell on his toe, breaking it, much to the surprise of Jack and his friend Brad Kozinski (Frank Dolce).

 Gigi leaves to confront Jack before going to her wedding and is declared brain dead after she inhales carbon monoxide from a trap set by Jack and his friends on June 14–15, 2011, in the basement of a rental home owned by Brad's dad.

 On October 12, at the very beginning of the October 13 episode, Shane pulls a gun on Jack but misses and shoots the tree instead.
 Bo (Robert S. Woods) and Rex stop Shane from shooting Jack, and they all go the police station.
 Shane admits to knocking Jack over the head the night of his uncle's murder with Rex's gun, and that he tried to kill him, but changed his mind and took Jack to drop him off at the hospital.
 The gun is put through a test and it is not the murder weapon, proving Shane did not shoot Victor.
 Jack asks Brody if charges will be filed against Shane, and Brody asks "Why?
 You weren't charged for Gigi's death".
 On October 14, Blair finds out and asks Bo if Shane was charged.
 He says no, and Blair wonders if it is because Shane and Rex are family.
 Bo says no and explains that if that happened, Jack would not go free either.